strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/dependencies.md

 :::strapi v3/v4 comparison
 In Strapi v3, Strapi package names were prefixed with `strapi-`.

-Strapi v4 uses scoped packages.
+Strapi v4 uses scoped packages, prefixed with `@strapi/`.
 :::

 To migrate dependencies to Strapi v4, update all references to Strapi packages using the new names found in the following table, and make sure the version number in `package.json` is up-to-date.